Logarithmic motivic homotopy theory: Construction of logarithmic motivic homotopy categories

 \begin{rmk} In $\A^1$-homotopy theory, the notation $X_1/X_0$ is often used when $X_0$ is a subscheme of a scheme $X_1$.
 The quotient $\P^1/\A^1$ is such an example.
 In $\boxx$-homotopy theory we replace $\A^1$ by $\boxx$ and consequently the quotient $\P^1/\A^1$ gets replaced by $\P^1/\boxx$ although $\boxx$ is not, strictly speaking, a subscheme of $\P^1$.
 This is the reason why we require more flexibility when using the notation $X_1/X_0$.

 In $\A^1$-homotopy theory it is common to write $(X,x)$ for a scheme $X$ pointed at $x$.
 For example, the Tate circle is the pointed motivic space $(\mathbb{G}_m,1)$.
 However, the same notation refers to a log scheme in our setting.
 To avoid possible confusion, we shall use the notation $X/x$.
-For example, $\P^1$ pointed at $1$ is written as $\P^1/1$. \end{rmk} \begin{df} The \emph{log multiplicative group scheme} is defined as The log Tate circle in $\inflogHpt(S)$ is Morel-Voevodsky \cite{MV} write $T:=\A^1/\G_m$ for the motivic Tate object.
-In $\inflogHpt(S)$, we use the notation Note that the projection $(\A^1,0)\to \A^1$ is proper, while the open immersion $\G_m\to \A^1$ is not proper. \end{df}
+For example, $\P^1$ pointed at $1$ is written as $\P^1/1$. \end{rmk}

+\begin{df} The \emph{log multiplicative group scheme} is defined as The log Tate circle is Morel-Voevodsky \cite{MV} write $T:=\A^1/\G_m$ for the motivic Tate object in the unstable motivic homotopy category $\mathcal{H}(S)$ of a scheme $S$.
+In $\infShv_{sNis}(\lSm/S)_\ast[\boxx^{-1}]$, we use the notation Note that the projection $(\A^1,0)\to \A^1$ is proper, while the open immersion $\G_m\to \A^1$ is not proper. \end{df}